 - Watch out for heat reflection: Heat reflecting off buildings and sidewalks will dry out your new lawn.
 Make sure you spend extra time on areas next to them when watering new sod.

-- You can start going two days between watering new sod sessions.
+The third week is when you can leave two days between watering new sod sessions.
 This gives the soil time to dry out a bit.
 When it does, you’ll be able to walk on it.

 It’s also a smart idea to leave grass clippings on your lawn, as they’re a good source of natural nitrogen.
 However, remove and rake away any clumps scattered across your grass (which is possible given how much watering new sod you’ve done).